A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

 \subsection{Incomplete Model}

-Original \irl{} problem assumes the complete knowledge of transition model $T_{sa}$ and features.
-However, knowing the transition probabilities that fully represent the dynamics or specifying the complete feature set is challenging and often unrealistic.
-Hand designed features introduce structure to the reward, but they increase the engineering burden.
-Inverse learning is difficult when the learner is partially unaware of the expert's dynamics or when the known features can not sufficiently model the expert's preferences.
+Definition~\ref{def:irl} for \irl{} assumes full knowledge of the transition model $T$ and the reward feature functions.
+However, knowing the transition probabilities that represent the dynamics or specifying the complete feature set is challenging and often unrealistic.
+Hand-designed features introduce structure to the reward, but they increase the engineering burden.
+Inverse learning is difficult when the learner is partially unaware of the expert's dynamics or when the known features do not sufficiently model the expert's preferences.
 Subsequently, the learner must estimate the missing components for inferring $\hat{R}_E$.
+Readers familiar with \rl{} may notice that these extensions share similarity with model-free \rl{} where the transition model and reward function features are also unknown.